-The College holds two long-term loan agreements with Barclays Plc.
+The College holds two long-term loan agreements with Barclays.
 One is dated 1st August 2008 and provides a 25 year long-term facility of £4.5m which was used for the Bridlington campus rebuild project.
-The interest rate was fixed at the time at a rate of 5.39%.
-A series of "ratchets" were applied by Barclays in 2014 as a condition of providing additional loans to fund the Beverley campus relocation project.
+The interest rate was fixed, for the full term, at the time at a rate of 4.89% plus a lending margin of 0.5%.
+A series of "ratchets" were applied by Barclays in 2014 as a condition of providing additional finance to fund the Beverley campus relocation project.
 The "ratchets" were +0.25% to July 2018, a further +0.25% to July 2023 plus two further increments, each of +0.25% in the years through to the termination date in 2033.
+As such the overall rate is presently 5.89%.
 An additional long-term loan of £2.0m was agreed in 2014 to fund the Beverley campus relocation project.
-That loan has a variable interest rate of 1.8% over LIBOR.
-The loan repayments are calculated over a notional period of 20 years though the loan matures in May 2020 at which point the facility will have to be renegotiated.
+Originally set up for a 10 year term this loan has a variable interest rate of 1.8% over LIBOR with the loan repayments calculated over a notional period of 20 years.
+However following a breach of covenant in July 2016, Barclays reduced the term to 6 years with the loan maturing in May 2020 at which point the facility would have to be renegotiated.
+Discussion have however subsequently taken place with Barclays and the loan has been extended through to November 2020 to allow the loan renegotiation to take place with the benefit of a further years Financial Statements.